Fudan-iGEM/2023-wiki/docs/src/education.md

 Upon completing initial drafts, we asked professional editors for advice.
 On September 26th, we reached out to the editor from "[Same As Child](https://www.xiaohongshu.com/user/profile/5b38cbd0f7e8b9039d2e7849)" for **a second round of feedback**.
 Based on the editor's suggestions, we optimized the font size, layout, and text.
 In addition, we also printed out a small number of the first edition to share with children, including team members' siblings and primary school students in Shanghai and rural areas.

-Furthermore, we invited children to participate in our **reading activities**, guiding them through the picture books, encouraging them to contemplate the questions, and complete interactive tasks like drawing in the books.
+Furthermore, we invited children to participate in our **reading activities**, guiding them through the picture books, encouraging them to contemplate the questions and complete interactive tasks like drawing in the books.
 This approach allowed us to not only promote synthetic biology by distributing our books but also receive valuable feedbacks directly from children, which helped us continually improve our books.

 <iframe title="Fudan: picture book reading activity education (2023) [English]" width="100%" height="500" src="https://video.igem.org/videos/embed/31d7b7bd-f0ad-4329-aca8-4c856153e5d5" frameborder="0" allowfullscreen="" sandbox="allow-same-origin allow-scripts allow-popups"></iframe>